Congenital afibrinogenemia: Diagnostic tests

 Blood fibrinogen levels of less than 0.1 g/L and prolonged bleeding test times are indicators of an individual having afibrinogenemia.

 A suspicion of congenital afibrinogenemia may appear on a platelet aggregation function test.

 Treatment

 The most common treatment is fibrinogen replacement therapy, including cryoprecipitate, blood plasma, and fibrinogen concentration transfusions to help with bleeding episodes or prior to surgery.
-Although some thrombotic complications have been reported following replacement theory, transfusions of fibrinogen concentrate are widely considered to be the most beneficial.
+Although some thrombotic complications have been reported following replacement therapy, transfusions of fibrinogen concentrate are widely considered to be the most beneficial.
 Fibrinogen concentrate is pure, contains a known quantity of fibrinogen, is virally inactivated, and is transfused in small amounts.
 There is a lower chance of allergic reaction in response to transfusion.
 Alternatively, cryoprecipitate contains other coagulation factors, factors VIII, XIII, and von Willebrand factor.
 There are no known cures or forms of holistic care to date.
 Most complications arise from the symptoms of the disorder.

 Prognosis

 As there is not much data out on the life expectancy of an individual with afibrinogenemia, it is difficult to determine the average lifespan.
 However, the leading cause of death thus far is linked to CNS hemorrhage and postoperative bleeding.